 5 Tips to help boost your wellbeing this half term

-It can be hard finding ways to switch off when you get a break, here’s some things to try.
+It can be hard finding ways to switch off when you get a break, here’s some things to try to boost your wellbeing.

 Try something new;